MineWarz/AK-Legislature/Statutes/Constitution.md

 ### Section 3 - Rejection
 1. The Grandmaster has the power to reject Article 6 at any time against both Councils wishes.
-2. Should this occur, a two-thirds absolute majority vote of both Councils can give specific temporary powers, never absolute power, to an individual that is not the Grandmaster.
+2. Should this occur, a two thirds absolute majority vote of both Councils can give specific temporary powers, never absolute power, to an individual that is not the Grandmaster.
 The Councils cannot bestow these powers without the Grandmaster’s rejection of Article 6 being enacted at that time.

 ### Section 4 - Revocation
 1. An early revocation of Article 6 proposed by a body other than the Grandmaster must be approved by two thirds absolute majority of both Councils.